mactul/discordslashcommands/README.md

 ### Get all global slash commands

-Maybe, you need to have a full list of the commands of your application.
+Maybe, you need to have a full list of the commands of your application.\
-To get it, you can use the manager with the `get_all_global_commands()` function This function takes no arguments and return a list of Command objects.
+To get it, you can use the manager with the `get_all_global_commands()` function.\
+This function takes no arguments and return a list of Command objects.

 ```py